fastify/fastify/docs/Ecosystem.md

 - [`fastify-no-icon`](https://github.com/jsumners/fastify-no-icon) Plugin to eliminate thrown errors for `/favicon.ico` requests.
 - [`fastify-nodemailer`](https://github.com/lependu/fastify-nodemailer) Plugin to share [nodemailer](http://nodemailer.com) transporter across Fastify.
 - [`fastify-normalize-request-reply`](https://github.com/ericrglass/fastify-normalize-request-reply) Plugin to normalize the request and reply to the Express version 4.x request and response, which allows use of middleware, like swagger-stats, that was originally written for Express.
+- [`fastify-now`](https://github.com/yonathan06/fastify-now) Structure your endpoints in a folder and load them dynamically with fastify
 - [`fastify-oas`](https://gitlab.com/m03geek/fastify-oas) Generates OpenAPI 3.0+ documentation from routes schemas for Fastify.
 - [`fastify-openapi-glue`](https://github.com/seriousme/fastify-openapi-glue) Glue for Open Api specifications in Fastify, autogenerates routes based on an Open Api Specification
 - [`fastify-oracle`](https://github.com/cemremengu/fastify-oracle) Attaches an [`oracledb`](https://github.com/oracle/node-oracledb) connection pool to a Fastify server instance.